 Wages for employees in the same occupation and position can vary drastically from one state or city to another.
 This is typically a function of the cost of living.
-An Accounting Manager in San Francisco, CA might earn a base salary of $125,500, but the same position in Tulsa, OK might pay only $93,000.
+An Accounting Manager in San Francisco, CA might earn more than the same position in Tulsa, OK.

 Supply and demand in your city can also be a factor.
 For instance, if a local university is graduating a large number of finance majors, then entry level roles in that area may not need to be hired at a premium.
 The talent is easily available, and supply is more than demand.
 The opposite may be true for a position that is in high demand.

 Our annual salary guide provides variances for all of the key markets throughout the United States.
 You can figure out the average salary range for your particular job market.
 Take the average base salary for your position and multiply it by the variance for your area.

 Industry and employer

 The industry in which an employee works strongly affects his or her salary.
 An accounts payable clerk working for a software and technology company may earn more than one working for a nonprofit organization.

 The employer’s place in the market also affects salary.
 Startup companies, even in the profitable tech sector, may pay less in base compensation than larger, more established companies.
 However, your total compensation could be more working for a startup once you consider bonuses, stock compensation, and other benefits.

 The employer’s clientele may also factor into salary.
 A portfolio manager working for a commercial bank may make less than a portfolio manager working at a highly specialized boutique firm that only works with high-end clients.